 - severe dry mouth

 - pain in the abdominal area

 Blood sugar levels fluctuate all day long.
-When you eat foods that are high in carbohydrates like bread, potatoes, or pasta, your blood sugar will immediately begin to rise.
+When you eat food, particularly foods high in carbohydrates like bread, potatoes, or pasta, your blood sugar will immediately begin to rise.

 - you’re not taking enough insulin